HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

    - [ ] Put the animation on players when consuming a rune

 - [x] When entering a new dungeon, show title of the dungeon [can be toggled]
-- [ ] tranforming arrow
-   - [ ] on a player: Turn into a random passive animal for X amount of seconds
-   - [ ] make it not work on bosses

 ## OTHER BUGS
 - [x] companions attack other companions